scalacenter/sbtfix/README.md

 * Task types failed to parse at runtime.

 This information helps you understand what the tool is doing and may shed some light on potential misbehaviours.
-If they occur, please file a ticket.
+I recommend that for a faithful migration, you double-check if the keys failed to parse are either input keys or they store tasks.